Honoring Jerome (Jerry) B. Cohen

-- Papers must be submitted along with a 2018-Cohen-Award-Cert-Form.
+- Papers must be submitted along with a 2020-Cohen-Award-Cert-Form (coming soon).

 - Please follow the same format guidelines as manuscripts submitted for the conference proceedings, Advances in X-ray Analysis.
 The Guidelines for the Preparation of Manuscripts are available online.
 Students competing for the award are required to submit their manuscript to Advances in X-ray Analysis, and include a signed Publishing Agreement, also available online.

 - Papers must be submitted electronically, as an e-mail attachment, created as either a Microsoft®Word (Word XP – 2010) document or as a PDF file (Portable Document File).
 Please e-mail the file to email@example.com.
 If you do not receive confirmation that the manuscript was received within one week of your submission, contact the ICDD Conference Services Department by email or phone: firstname.lastname@example.org; 610-325-9814.

 Assessments will be made based on the quality and content of the submitted paper.
 A committee of researchers in the field will select the winner.

 The award, consisting of a certificate and a gift of $1,000 will be announced and presented to the winning student at the Plenary Session of the Denver X-ray Conference.

 Students must submit their paper in electronic form, along with a certification form, in final publication form, to email@example.com by 1 June the year of the award.